vuongtrunghieu/tymex-interview-frontend-vuongtrunghieu/README.md

 - Our application consists of two major components: the API and the web interface.
 In theory, we could deploy them separately on Vercel as two distinct projects.
-However, I have encountered difficulty in getting the API (json-server, Node.js) to run on Vercel, so I have opted to host it on Render.com.
+However, I have encountered difficulty in getting the API (json-server, Node.js) to run on Vercel, so I have opted to host it on my VPS.
 - The Web is a Next.js application, and we can generally follow Vercel's guidelines for deploying Next.js applications.
 However, there is one caveat: we need to configure certain parameters for the Vercel build to work with Turbo repo.
 Please follow the instructions below.